 Erica is an attorney experienced in complex legal, regulatory and policy issues.
 Prior to joining the Foundation, Erica practiced at Kaye Scholer LLP, where she represented individuals and companies in federal and state criminal investigations, developed corporate compliance programs for Fortune 500 companies, and represented a New York State Senate special investigative committee.
 She also served as a staff member to the New York Attorney General’s Criminal Justice Transition Team.
 Before law school, she was a grant writer at the Exploratorium museum, in San Francisco, California.
 Erica holds a J.D. from Fordham University, where she was a member of the Stein Scholars Program for Public Interest, and a B.A. in History from Wesleyan University.

 Rachele manages the day-to-day operations of the Foundation’s New York office.
 She previously worked as an office manager and an executive assistant at an investment bank that specializes in technology mergers and acquisitions.
-Rachele holds a bachelor’s degree in English from Georgian Court College and a master’s degree in theology from The General Theological Seminary.
+Rachele holds a bachelor’s degree in English from Georgian Court College and a master’s degree from The General Theological Seminary.
 She actively volunteers with several nonprofit organizations in New York City.

 Sam helps manage the Foundation’s Venture Development portfolio and works to analyze high-leverage philanthropic opportunities in emerging areas of strategic interest.
 Prior to joining the Foundation, he held various positions globally in technology consulting, banking, private equity, and product innovation.
 Sam has been actively involved in the entrepreneurial community as a startup founder, advisor, and institutional investor.
 He began his career as a consultant with IBM implementing enterprise software solutions for Fortune 500 clients.
 Most recently, he led a product development team for an international media company launching a mobile application for the consumer and small-business markets.
 Sam graduated with an MBA from IE Business School in Madrid, Spain and a bachelor’s degree in Marketing from the University of Texas at Austin.